What does this live ticker show me?

 The U.S. Environmental Protection Agency permits a TTHM maximum level of 80 ppb, based on the average of four quarterly (every three months) readings at specified points in a utility’s water distribution network.

-- When TTHM/THM-FP concentration levels reach 60 ppb the ticker display will change to amber to alert that the water supply has the potential of exceeding the regulatory compliance
+• When TTHM/THM-FP concentration levels reach 60 ppb the ticker display will change to amber to alert that the water supply has the potential to exceed the regulatory compliance

 The online THM-100 monitor enables water utilities to proactively manage their THM mitigation strategies and ensure that their water remains safe for human consumption.